vlcty/check_tor/README.md

 #### Step 4.1: Create a CheckCommand object

-Navigate on your Icinga 2 server to your config folder, e.g.: `/etc/icinga2/conf.d`.
+Navigate on your Icinga 2 server to your config folder, e.g.: `/etc/icinga2/conf.d` and open the `commands.conf` file.

-Place this block of code into it:
+Place this piece of code into it:

 ```
 object CheckCommand "tor" {